Dog and cat together - Malaysia Pet Travel Guide

 Firefly: - Generally does not accept pets - Very limited capacity

-Malindo Air: - Limited pet cargo service - Check specific routes
+Batik Air (formerly Malindo Air): - Limited pet cargo service - Check specific routes

 Tips for Domestic Air Travel: